Selection Installation FAQ

 Since before man learned to walk upright, he has been concerned about the weather.
-Weather observation may actually precede Astronomy as the oldest science.
+Weather observation through weather station may actually precede Astronomy as the oldest science.

 Stone age man would have poked his nose out of the cave in the morning and realized from past observations that if there was a good deal of wind and dark clouds on the horizon, it was a good day to stay inside the cave and paint pictures on the wall.
 When agriculture was developed, introducing trade and the beginnings of urbanization, a trader would soon learn that “red sky at morning” would mean it was not a good day to load his grain on a raft to float it to market.

 Unless you spend your entire life indoors, connected to the Internet, the weather in your location has a profound influence on your daily existence.
 If you are able to detach from the Internet and actually go outside, you will find that knowing the weather conditions is vital to not only the success of whatever activity you choose to engage in, it will impact your health and safety.
 Speaking of health and safety, there are indoor applications for weather instruments which will help to measure the atmospheric conditions in your home, shop, office or factory and how they affect the performance of the people inside.